clroberts29/bloomies-web-scraper/README.md

  Environment Setup Create and activate a new Anaconda virtual environment:

- conda create -n stocks-env python -3.7 # (first time only) conda activate stocks-env From within the virtual environment, install the required packages below:
+ conda create -n stocks-env python -3.7 # (first time only) conda activate stocks-env From within the virtual environment, install the required packages below, but using the following python code:

+ '''
+ pip install -r requirements.txt
+ '''

   + csv
   + requests